carpentries-incubator/advanced-git/_episodes/04-undo.md

 > {: .solution}
 {: .challenge}

-> - Revert the merge commit that we just inserted.
+> - Revert the last commit that we just inserted.
 Check the history.
 >
 > > ## Solution
 > > ~~~